 The Oneida Indian Nation Library offers its patrons a number of relevant materials to educate, communicate and distribute information directly to the community it serves while also strengthening the Nation’s cultural heritage.
 Incorporating American Indian culture in the library empowers Nation Members and employees to take advantage of everything the independent library has to offer.
 Even its design, which is styled after a traditional longhouse, invokes the culture of the Haudenosaunee.

-Kathy Sochia, the Library Administrator, works to keep her collection up-to-date with materials of interest to the Oneida Nation community: “I try to bring cultural elements inside so the community becomes invested in the library,” she says pointing out the Native artifacts around the room.
+Kathi Sochia, the Library Administrator, works to keep her collection up-to-date with materials of interest to the Oneida Indian Nation community: “I try to bring cultural elements inside so the community becomes invested in the library,” she says pointing out the Native artifacts around the room.
 “And the bulk of our non-fiction are Native books so there’s a lot you might not find at other municipal libraries.”

 Sochia is in charge of cataloguing, ordering, shelving and checking in and out over 10,000 items that are available in the Nation Library.
 She works hard to develop personal relationships with patrons to determine what they like to read or watch in order to keep the library stocked with what they want.